hariprasath-v/MachineHack-work_hour_prediction_challenge/README.md

 ### Predicting the working hours per week at different locations.
 The prediction is based on various attributes such as education, marital status, and so on.

-### Competition Leaderboard Public Leaderboard Rank - 84/166 & Private Leaderboard Rank - 22/162
+### Competition Public Leaderboard Rank - 84/166 & Private Leaderboard Rank - 22/162

 ### File information
  * MachineHack-work_hour_prediction_challenge-EDA.ipynb